Tyler887/so/_sources/usage.rst.txt

 ----------
 It's easy to install ``so``.
 However, the way to install it depends on your OS.

-.. tab:: macOS, *BSD or GNU/Linux (Unix-like)
+.. tab:: macOS, BSD or GNU/Linux (Unix-like)

    .. warning::

-      Stack Overflow CLI is not tested on macOS or *BSD, only on GNU/Linux and Windows.
+      Stack Overflow CLI is not tested on macOS or BSD descendants, only on GNU/Linux and Windows.

    Assuming that you have `Python
    <https://python.org>`_ (3.6 or newer required due to F-strings), including PyInstaller and everything in